Foreign policy of the second Trump administration: Decoupling Canada–American ties

 In 2025, Trump's foreign policy, characterized by protectionist measures and strained alliances, led Canada to reassess its defense partnerships.
 In response to trade disputes and perceived threats to sovereignty, Prime Minister Mark Carney initiated discussions with the European Union to reduce reliance on U.S. military equipment.
 These talks included exploring the procurement of European-made fighter jets, such as Sweden's Saab Gripen, with proposals for domestic assembly in Canada.
 Defense Minister Bill Blair was tasked with reviewing the existing contract for 88 American F-35 fighter jets, considering alternatives that could bolster Canada's domestic defense industry and diversify its international partnerships.

-This strategic pivot reflects Canada's broader effort to assert autonomy and strengthen ties with European allies amid uncertainties in traditional North American defense relationships.
+Support for Alberta separatists

+Officials from the Trump administration held several private meetings in Washington with representatives of the Alberta Prosperity Project, an Albertan separatist group advocating for Alberta's independence.
+The meetings reportedly occurred three times between April 2025 and January 2026.
+Treasury Secretary Scott Bessent described Alberta as "a natural partner for the U.S." and referred to speculation about a possible referendum on whether the oil-rich Canadian province should remain part of Canada, comments that drew attention among Alberta separatist groups.
+Prime Minister Mark Carney and Alberta Premier Danielle Smith stated that the U.S. should respect Canadian sovereignty.
+Carney said he had made clear to Trump that Canada expected its sovereignty to be respected.

 Costa Rica

-Óscar Arias visa was reportedly revoked.
+In April 2025, Costa Rican politician and Nobel Peace laureate Óscar Arias's visa was reportedly revoked.

+In early April 2026, Costa Rican Minister for Public Security Mario Zamora confirmed that her government had agreed to accept deportees from third countries in return for financial and logistical assistance from the United States and International Organization for Migration (IOM).
+Under the arrangement, Costa Rica would accept up to 25 migrants per week and would providing food and housing.
+These third-country deportees would have no criminal records.
+On April 12, Costa Rica received its the first batch of 25 deportees, which included citizens of Albania, Cameroon, China, Guatemala, Honduras, India, Kenya and Morocco.